davelnewton/auth_logic_example/README.markdown

 # Create (or update) a user model

-We'll assume we're going to use user model named ```User``` (creative!).
-If we already have one, we can add a bunch of fields to it via a migration.
-Otherwise we can just create a new one.
+We'll assume our user model is named ```User``` (creative!).
+If we already have one, we can add a bunch of fields to it via a migration, otherwise we'll create a new one.

 ## Required fields